pravinyo/website/_posts/2026-09-07-prompting-code-review.md

 ## TL;DR

 - A structured prompt is a function signature: define role, task, constraints, and expected output explicitly.
-- This post doesn't invent a new template — it takes the **REASONS Canvas and the QA/Architect persona split from Module 1**, and the **SOLID / pattern vocabulary from Module 2** and **layering vocabulary from Module 3**, and packages all of it into two reusable, plain-text templates you fill in by hand.
+- This post doesn't invent a new template — it takes the **REASONS Canvas and the QA/Architect persona split from [Agentic SPDD](/posts/agentic-spdd-multi-agent/)**, and the **SOLID / pattern vocabulary from [Design Patterns](/posts/design-patterns-part-1/)** and **layering vocabulary from [Software Architecture](/posts/architecture-intro/)**, and packages all of it into two reusable, plain-text templates you fill in by hand.
 - Every template in this post is **text, not code** — copy it as-is into any AI tool, and replace only the bracketed placeholders.
 - Security review for AI code focuses on injection, credentials, and trust boundaries that AI consistently overlooks.